 Downsides for domestic trade and poverty

 The trade wars sparked last year by Trump’s tariffs against many of America’s most important trading partners also have been undermining the anti-poverty work of international organizations, according to UNCTAD and the World Trade Organization.

 The United States imposed tariffs on billions of dollars of products from China, the European Union, Canada, Mexico and other major trading partners.
 They retaliated.

 Imposing tariffs is supposed to make domestic products cheaper than imported ones, and encourage consumers to buy them.

-Yet only 6 percent of $250 billion in Chinese exports subject to U.S. tariffs will benefit American firms, according to UNCTAD’s estimates.
-Conversely, only about 5 percent of $85 billion in U.S. exports subject to China’s tariffs will benefit Chinese firms, it said.
+Yet only 6 percent of US$250 billion in Chinese exports subject to U.S. tariffs will benefit American firms, according to UNCTAD’s estimates.
+Conversely, only about 5 percent of US$85 billion in U.S. exports subject to China’s tariffs will benefit Chinese firms, it said.

 The report also said the trade wars will further harm the pace of economic growth globally, which the International Monetary Fund said is expected to slow to 3.5 percent due to rising trade tensions and U.S. interest rates.

 IMF’s forecast is down from the 3.7 percent growth rate from last year that had been expected to continue in 2019.
 That was partly based on an unchanged outlook for U.S. growth of 2.5 percent this year but expectations for just 1.6 percent growth in the EU’s 19 member nations that use euros, down from the previous forecast of 1.8 percent.